 The Belladonna Lily is a native to South Africa’s Cape Province.
 Due to its extremely exquisite nature, this lovely plant species has found t’s way to many destinations such as Australia, Chile, Cuba, the Dominican Republic, Haiti, Mexico, New Zealand, Portugal, California, Louisiana, Texas and other African countries.

-Where And How To Grow Belladonna – The “Naked Lady Plant”
+Where And How To Grow Belladonna – The “Naked Ladies Plant”

 However, beauty aside, what the bell donna will do in the garden next door may be slight indication of what it will do in one’s own garden.
 The only commonly known way to get bloom from it is to plant bulbs and wait until it decides to flower.